Enfoid/SwingFish-CommunityCode/cAlgo/Robots/LaMetric/README.md

  - better app integration (getting auth to work can be "tricky" for some peoples)

 Changes:
+ - better Number format (small numbers/big numbers)
+ - some cosmetic updates
+ - reset display when positions being closed
+ - ignore timer when no position is on
  - fix SSL Error (using unsecured local net (for now)) this doesn;t pose a problem since traffic is exclusively in the local network.
  - remove the word "Profit" on todays display